-SW 645: Literature Book List for Reflective Journal (10 pages).
+SW 645: Reflective Journal

 Covers objectives 1, 3, 4, and 5.
-Use Times Roman 12 point.

-This assignment is about you.
-Choose a book which relates to your own interests and issues.
+Choose a book from the literature list below that relates to your own interests and issues.
 The more you put into this work the more you will get out of it.
-The following list literature list represents topics we have covered in class.
-Select at least one reading from the literature list and be careful to choose something with which you can relate.
-Do not summarize the book at length.
-Comment on how the piece affected you and why.
+Do not summarize the book at length, this is not a book report.
+Discuss how the book affected you and why.
 Discuss the piece as a clinical social work student in the field of mental health.
 Remember to draw the piece together into a cohesive whole at the end.
-Discuss your impressions of the piece holistically, mental health issues that come up in the book, your assessment of the issues, how you might address these issues as a mental health social work practitioner; and particularly, comment on issues in countertransference for you.
+Discuss your impressions of the piece holistically, the mental health issues that come up in the book, your assessment of the issues, how you might address these issues as a social work practitioner; and particularly, any issues of countertransference that arise for you, with an example from your work.
 Apply material we have covered in class.
-In addition, please comment on thoughts and feelings you have throughout the course on cases held in the field as they relate to the book, as well as news-worthy events as they relate to your readings and the book you select from this literature list.
+In addition, please comment on cases you have held in the field as they relate to the book, as well as news-worthy events as they relate to your readings and the book you select.

-Think of which characters you identify with the most and why.
-How have the issues involved with the characters affected you as a human being, and thus as a clinician?
-What themes are especially important in this piece, and important to you?
+Think of a character you identify with the most and why.
+How have the issues involved with the character affected you as a human being, and as a clinician?
+What themes are especially important to you?
 Do not use superficial themes (e.g. development) but rather; deeper themes (e.g. arrested development with incomplete grieving, true self/false self issues).
 How might the experiences you have had affect your practice?
 What issues in neuroscience are evident in this reading?
 Where do you see yourself needing to grow and how does this piece push you to do so?
-Talk about your experiences with your clients and how they have impacted you as a clinician and as a human being living in this world.
+Talk about your experiences with your clients and how they have impacted you as a clinician and as a human being.
 Can you see why the value base of social work is what it is?
 How do the characters in the book, it's setting, themes, text, and subtext relate to your experiences as a clinical social worker?
-HOW DOES THE WORK AFFECT YOU AS A CLINICIAN and AS A HUMAN BEING?
 What process did you have to go through to write this assignment and how might that process affect your practice with clients?
 This is an integrative assignment.
+Use APA style, 8-10 pages, 8-10 references, Times New Roman, 12 point font.